 Plaintiff argued that he had significant pain and suffering for three years.
 He alleged he should have had inguinal hernia surgery as early as October 2009.
 He also demanded right inguinal hernia surgery.

 Defense contended that plaintiff never reported pain and, in fact, a hernia that is not incarcerated or strangled is not a serious medical need.
 Pursuant to Napier v.
 Madison County, Plaintiff must produce expert support that a delay in treatment proximately caused additional damages.

 Plaintiff demanded $20,000.
 We rejected.

-Trial started on 10/27/14 and ended 10/29/14.
-At the close of Plaintiff’s proofs we moved for a Directed Verdict.
-The court deferred until after Defense proofs.
-Following defense proofs the court granted the motion for Directed Verdict.
+Trial started on October 27, 2014, and ended October 29, 2014.
+At the close of Plaintiff’s proofs, we moved for a Directed Verdict.
+The court deferred until after defense proofs.
+Following defense proofs, the court granted the motion for Directed Verdict.

 Bases for Relief:

-The court accepted our argument that this was a Napier case and not a Blackmore case; therefore, Plaintiff needed medical testimony to support the fact that the medical condition worsened as a result of the delay.
+The court accepted our argument that this was a Napier case and not a Blackmore v.
+Kalamazoo County case; therefore, Plaintiff needed medical testimony to support the fact that the medical condition worsened as a result of the delay.
 Plaintiff was unable to prove same.